 The rise of the rented e-scooter is transforming the way we get from A to B in our Australian cities.
 But the e-scooter craze has also brought with it a raft of safety fears, potential lawsuits and increasing trips to the emergency department.

 Imagine this: you’ve headed out to the movies in the Brisbane CBD with friends.
 When the evening comes to an end, you decide to jump on an e-scooter instead of an Uber or a train.
 The streets are reasonably lit, but it’s starting to rain heavily.
-As you turn a corner, you fail to notice an elderly man walking down the street and you accidentally knock him down, causing significant injuries and an expensive visit to the emergency room.
+As you turn a corner, you fail to notice an elderly man walking down the street and you accidentally knock him down, causing significant injuries and a visit to the hospital.

 Are you personally liable for the damage?
-Can you sue Lime for compensation if you’re injured by a negligent Lime e-scooter operator?
+Can you sue the company for compensation if you’re injured by a negligent e-scooter operator?